 Serve it deconstructed for the kids, too, if you’d like.

-I love pesto pasta for all meals, but especially for lunch since it stores so well, is really flavorful, and is versatile—so you can add tomatoes, cooked chicken or shrimp, beans, or other diced veggies for flavor and crunch.
+I love pesto pasta for all meals, but especially for lunch since it stores so well, is really flavorful, and is versatile—so you can add tomatoes, cooked chicken or shrimp, black beans or white beans, or other diced veggies for flavor and crunch.

 This is an easy one to make on the weekend and enjoy throughout the week.